ausocean/cloud/cmd/oceanbench/Readme.md

 # Readme

-Video Grinder (VidGrind) is a cloud service for receiving and storing media and data from AusOcean devices.
+Ocean Bench, a part of AusOcean's cloud services, is a web app for working with ocean data.

-VidGrind is written in Go and runs on Google App Engine Standard Edition (part of Google Cloud.)
+It is written in Go and runs on Google App Engine Standard Edition (part of Google Cloud.)

-VidGrind's predecessor is NetReceiver (from which it is derived).

 ## Installation and Usage